gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   Use the target-independent XDR protocol for stream oriented attributes instead of the default implementation which is based on direct binary representations and is therefore target-and endianness-dependent.
+  However it does not support 128-bit integer types and the exception ``Ada.IO_Exceptions.Device_Error`` is raised if any attempt is made at streaming 128-bit integer types with it.

   .. index:: -Xnnn  (gnatbind)